 Since all decisions interpreting commercial law have the capacity to facilitate or impair commercial activity, courts should be sensitive to commercial practice when they are interpreting federal and state statutes.
-The commercial practice in this case supports the proposition that including negative equity into a new contract creates a purchase-money security interest.
+The commercial practice, in this case, supports the proposition that including negative equity into a new contract creates a purchase-money security interest.
 So far as one can tell from reading the cases, the law review literature, and the contracts, the consumer and creditor parties to these transactions treat the negative equity portion of the new debt in exactly the same way as every other part of the debt.
 They regard it as secured by the newly sold vehicle in exactly the same way as every other part of the debt.
-Presumably the Burgesses choose this mode of financing their debt over other alternatives, particularly since the rate they were charged in this transaction was below the rate they would have paid had they borrowed the money on an unsecured basis from a bank or finance company.
+Presumably, the Fords chose this mode of financing their debt over other alternatives because the 3.9% rate they were charged in the transaction was far below the rate they would have paid had they borrowed the money on an unsecured basis from a bank or finance company.

 In evaluating the commercial practice that underlies these cramdown cases, one should remember that these debtors are always employed (otherwise they would not be in Chapter 13), and are always the owners of vehicles.
 These cases do not involve powerless consumers who must accept anything a creditor offers.
-Here the dealer's financing offer was knowingly, and quite understandably, accepted by the Burgesses.
+Here, the dealer's financing offer was knowingly, and quite understandably, accepted by the Fords.

-The Burgesses traded in their used vehicle on a new 2004 Ford Taurus; they bought the Ford Taurus less than 910-days years before they filed in Chapter 13.
-The dealer's willingness to finance the negative equity of \$7,898 on their used vehicle enabled them to complete the deal as they chose.
-It undoubtedly enabled them to finance the \$7,898 advance at a better annual percentage rate than they could have obtained elsewhere.
-In any case, it facilitated their purchase of the new vehicle that they were under no compulsion to purchase.
+The Fords traded in their used vehicle on a new 2007 Ford Pickup truck; they bought the new vehicle just 4 months before they filed in Chapter 13.
+The dealer's willingness to finance the negative equity of \$7,200 on their used vehicle enabled them to complete the deal as they chose.
+It undoubtedly enabled them to finance the \$7,200 advance at a better annual percentage rate than they could have obtained elsewhere.
+In any case, it facilitated their purchase of the new vehicle that they were under no obligation to purchase.

-It is a basic principle of American commercial law-learned from Karl practice, not the other way around.
-That principle is particularly powerful where the practice appears to have been freely chosen by parties who had other alternatives.
-See its underlying purposes and policies including "to permit the continued expansion of commercial practices through custom, usage and agreement of the parties").
+It is a basic principle of American commercial law - learned from Karl Llewellyn, father of the Uniform Commercial Code - that the law should follow practice, not the other way around.
+This principle is particularly powerful where the practice appears to have been freely chosen by parties who had other alternatives.
+See KAN.
+STAT.
+ANN. § 84-1-102(1) and (2)(b) ("UCC to be liberally construed to promote its underlying purposes and policies including "to permit the continued expansion of commercial practices through custom, usage and agreement of the parties").